 Mariane Sentenac is a postdoctoral fellow at the IHSP.
 She obtained her PhD in epidemiology in France in 2011 and her area of expertise is disability and chronic condition in childhood and adolescence.
 Moreover, she is especially interested in the environmental factors that have an impact on children’s quality of life and participation, as such factors can be modified to improve the quality of the overall inclusion of children and adolescents with chronic conditions.
 In her PhD project, she examined the attitudinal and behavioural dimensions of the environment through the study of peer-victimization among students reporting disability and chronic illness, and its impact on their well-being and quality of life.
 She held postodoctoral position at the Health Promotion Research Centre, National University of Ireland, Galway (2011-2012) and at National Institute of Health and Medical Research (INSERM), Toulouse, France (2012-2014).
 She is member of the HBSC network since 2008.

 Douglas Barthold is a Doctoral Fellow at the IHSP, and a doctoral candidate in the McGill Department of Economics.
+Upon completion of his Ph.D. in the summer of 2015, he will be joining the Schaeffer Center for Health Policy and Economics at the University of Southern California as a post-doctoral fellow.
 Broadly interested in applied microeconomics, he specializes in Health Economics.
-His dissertation research focuses on the effects of health insurance plan characteristics on individuals’ utilization of health care, and their health.
-Specifically, his job market paper examines the influence of prescription drug cost sharing on preventive care use, and preventable hospitalizations.
-Additional research assesses the role of health insurance in interrupting the intergenerational transmission of health and socioeconomic status.
-Doug’s past research with the Healthier Societies Initiative (HSI) included multi-level modeling of the relation between chronic condition diagnoses and labour force participation across European nations, and international longitudinal health system efficiency analyses in the OECD.
+His dissertation research focuses on health insurance design, and on the role of health policy in influencing health care utilization, health outcomes, and inequality.
+This includes cross-price effects of prescription drug cost sharing on primary care use, and offset effects on preventable hospitalizations.
+Additional research assesses the role of health insurance in interrupting the intergenerational transmission of socioeconomic status.
+Doug’s past research with the Healthier Societies Initiative (HSI) included multi-level modeling of the relation between diabetes diagnoses and labour force participation across European nations, and international longitudinal health system efficiency analyses in the OECD.